BorisDudkin/FinTech_Project_1_Investment_Advice/README.md

    - [python-dotenv](https://pypi.org/project/python-dotenv/) - to read about installation and usage.<br/>

-7. `pytz` is a company that creates API-centered tools to trade stocks and buy cryptocurrency.
+7. `Alpaca` is a company that creates API-centered tools to trade stocks and buy cryptocurrency.

    - [Alpaca](https://alpaca.markets/) - to sign up and read about installation and usage.<br/>

+8. `pytz` is a library that adds a timezone database and functions to perform timezone calculations

+   - [pytz](https://pypi.org/project/pytz/) - to read about installation and usage.<br/>
 ---

 ## Installation Guide